imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Objective/good traits/Reliance.md

 * **Make your earnings pure**: Ensure your sources of income are lawful, and focus your heart on Allah while making dua.
 * **Persevere in your supplications**: Keep making dua even if the results are not immediate.
 * **Believe in the acceptance of your dua**: Have confidence that Allah will answer your dua.
+* Mention your past good deeds or make your intention to perform more good deeds after getting the outcome of the supplication.

 ### Proper Etiquette for Dua